CUBRID/cubrid-manual/en/sql/schema/index.rst

 *   *column_name*: Specifies the name of the column where the index is to be applied.
 To create a composite index, specify two or more column names.
 *   *prefix_length*: When you specify an index for character- or bit string-type column, you can create an index by specifying the beginning part of the column name as a prefix.
 You can specify the length of the prefix as the number of characters in parentheses next to the column name.
 You cannot specify *prefix_length* in a multiple column index or a **UNIQUE** index.
 It is impossible to create an index by specifying *prefix_length* as a host variable.
 If you want to guarantee the query result order in the index in which *prefix_length* is specified, you must specify the **ORDER BY** clause.
 *   **ASC** | **DESC**: Specifies the sorting order of columns.

 *   <*filter_predicate*>: Defines the conditions to create filtered indexes.
 When there are several comparison conditions between a column and a constant, filtering is available only when the conditions are connected by using **AND**.
+Regarding this, definitely watch :ref:`filtered-index`.

 *   *function_name* (*argument_list*): Defines the conditions to create function-based indexes.
+Regarding this, definitely watch :ref:`function-index`.

 .. warning:: In versions lower than CUBRID 9.0, index name can be omitted; however, from the CUBRID 9.0 version, this should not be omitted.